+How do we go about teaching yoga classes that build courage?
 Can Yoga sessions that you design help your students build courage?
-As a professional Yoga teacher, there are an endless assortment of ways to creatively sequence a series of asanas, meditation techniques and breathing exercises to facilitate the vibrant good health and overall well being of your Yoga students.
-Once you master the basic elements of a safe and effective class, you will be able to creatively engage your students in a series of postures that elicit different emotional states, as well as strengthen and tone various parts of the body.
+As a professional Yoga teacher, there are endless ways to creatively sequence a series of asanas, meditation techniques, and breathing exercises to facilitate your Yoga students’ vibrant good health and overall well-being.

 Build Courage With Experience

 As you gain more experience as a Yoga teacher, you will also learn how to creatively sequence your Yoga class to enhance your students’ experiences of different exalted emotions or uplifting states of being.
 An example of this is the cultivation of peace and inner well-being.